Reminiscence

 Older people share stories at a Reminiscence cafe session

-• Tuesday 20 May, 2pm to 4pm
+• Tuesday 18 November, 2pm to 4pm

 Free, all welcome.
-No booking required.
 Refreshments included.

 Image